12 Volt Solenoid Valve

 can also be hydraulic.
 A wide range of industries use 12v solenoid

-valves to power industrial tools and motors, for heating and cooling,
+valves to power industrial tools and electric motors, for heating and cooling,

 electronic, medical, dental equipment, oil tooling, aerospace, fuel